Unraveling the fair pricing dilemma

-As the entrepreneur, you consider the time involved, all your costs and your desire to earn a profit.
+As an accounting professional, you consider the time involved, all your costs and your desire to earn a profit.
 Maybe you factor in your competitors rates and what you believe the market will bear.

 This approach, although widely popular, is a backwards approach.

 Why?
-Your focus primarily considers factors important to you.
+Your fees are influenced by factors which are important to you.

 It’s like deciding to surprise your partner with ice cream.
 You know she loves chocolate ice cream.
 But, you bring home vanilla since it’s your favorite flavor.
 Your preference won out.

-When it comes to pricing, your client, not you, decides what’s fair.
+When it comes to pricing, your client has the final say about what’s fair.
 Time, costs and profit margin are your concern, not your clients.

 Start to view price from your client’s perspective.
 Step into your clients shoes.
 As you do this, you’ll realize he considers different factors.

 Your clients’ needs, wants and desires differ from yours.